santidiazl/santidiazl/README.md

 I'm a JavaScript developer from **Toronto, Canada** 🇨🇦, currently living in **Medellin, Colombia** 🇨🇴

-I love the JavaScript language and its rich ecosystem and enjoy working across the entire stack.
+I love the JavaScript language and its rich ecosystem and enjoy working across the entire Web development stack.

 ### 🧰 Tools and technologies I code with